 Professor Paul Steinmann

-- Professor of Computational Engineering Science (Infrastructure and Environment)
+- Professor of Computational Engineering Science (Infrastructure & Environment)

 My research interests are mainly in the areas of geometrically non-linear continuum mechanics and continuum physics with a strong focus on computational engineering.
 My research activities as a result cover the broad field from material modelling, multi-scale methods, configurational/failure/fracture mechanics, non-standard continua, multi-physics problems to general developments in finite element and discretisation methods.